Frequently Asked Questions

 Why do Exo Mtn Gear packs cost so much?

 We are the only pack on the market utilizing our unique frame material, which is both expensive to source and difficult to work with.
 We also use the highest quality Cordura fabrics, specialized stretch fabrics, premium-grade YKK zippers and other high quality hardware.
 All of these high-end source materials are then put in the hands of highly skilled workers and turned into an Exo Mountain Gear pack, and it is all done right here in the USA.

 We are only able to produce a pack of this quality at this price because we sell directly to you.
 In general, the products you see on store shelves and at retailers have a large amount of markup built-in to the price you pay.
 Because we operate on a direct-to-consumer sales model, we do not have to increase our prices to pay for distribution and profit margin for retailers or dealers.
 Each step between the producer and the consumer costs money, because each person involved has to make money.
 Eliminating the middleman allows us to sell directly to you and keep our costs in line.

 Do you ever run sales or promotions, or offer any discounts?

 We usually run just one sale a year, around Black Friday.
 The only discounts we regularly offer are for US Military (active and veteran), Law Enforcement, and other "in the field" professional responders, such as Firefighters and EMTs.
-If you qualify, please email any proof of service or employment to firstname.lastname@example.org to get setup with the discount.
+If you qualify, please create an account and then email any proof of service or employment to email@example.com to get setup with the discount.

 We also have a program for licensed hunting guides — apply here if you qualify.